miskcoo/ugreen_leds_controller/README.md

 - If we need to toggle the on/off state, the first parameter is either 0 or 1, representing off or on, respectively.
 - If we need to set the blink state, the first two parameters together form a 16-bit unsigned integer in big-endian order, representing the number of milliseconds needed to complete one blink cycle.
 The next two parameters, also in big-endian order, represent the number of milliseconds the LED is on during one blink cycle.

 Using the `i2cset`, the content at `0x00` should be ignored.
 The actual command requires writing the following 11 bytes.
-Below is an example command line for turning off and on the power indicator light:
+Below is an example for turning off and on the power indicator light:

 ```
 $ i2cset -y 0x01 0x3a 0x00  0xa0 0x01 0x00 0x00 0x03 0x01 0x00 0x00 0x00 0x00 0xa5 s    # turn off power LED